JSON Formatting Best Practices for APIs and Data Exchange

 }

-firstName,userId,createdAt - snake_case (Python/Ruby standard):
+firstName,userId,createdAt - snake_case (common in Python/Ruby):

 // ❌ INVALID JSON